JUDD-27/GitHubPractice/README.md

 # About

-This repository conatiain WEB-140 assigments and project files for the 2025 spring sementser.
+This repository contains  WEB140's assigment and project files for the Web and UX design 2025 spring sementser.

 ## Assigments and porjects: